churchofturing/churchofturing.github.io/posts/motivating-macros.md

 => 2200

-; The same list is produced, but as a macro it gets expanded and fed into the evaluator.
+; The same list is produced, but as a macro it gets expanded at compile-time and fed into the evaluator.
 (macroexpand
  '(infix
    (10 * 220)))